openvinotoolkit/geti-sdk/README.md

 # Introduction

 Welcome to the Intel® Geti™ SDK!
+The [Intel® Geti™ platform](www.geti.intel.com) enables teams to rapidly develop AI models.
+The platform reduces the time needed to build models by easing the complexities of model development and harnessing greater collaboration between teams.
+Most importantly, the platform unlocks faster time-to-value for digitization initiatives with AI.

-This python package contains tools to interact with an Intel® Geti™ server via the REST API.
+The Intel® Geti™ SDK is a python package which contains tools to interact with an Intel® Geti™ server via the REST API.
 It provides functionality for:

 - Project creation from annotated datasets on disk